hachyderm/community/community.hachyderm.io/content/en/blog/posts/2024-11-infrastructure-updates/index.md

 ## Scope

 While there are many other influencing factors that could affect Hachyderm, we are focused on the technical architecture and placement of infrastructure.
-For example, we care about where our media is stored, but we aren't addressing the fact that our bills are paid from a US-based credit card and bank account.
+For example, we will discuss where our media is stored, but we aren't addressing the fact that our bills are paid from a US-based credit card and bank account.
 We will address those other operational risks in a separate document.

 For the moment, we are also not addressing German [political risks](https://www.reuters.com/world/europe/fearing-uncertainty-german-industry-calls-fast-snap-election-2024-11-07/) - we may expand the scope of this initiative based on the results of the [planned February 2025 snap election](https://www.cnn.com/2024/11/12/europe/germany-snap-election-february-intl/index.html).